Backyard cricket

 Example of beach cricket being played at Cottesloe Beach in Perth, Australia.
 The bowler bowls to batter, while the rest field.

-Backyard cricket, also known as bat ball, bat down, street cricket, beach cricket, corridor cricket, garden cricket, gully cricket (on the Indian subcontinent) and box cricket (in instances of shorter grounds), is an informal variant of cricket.
+Backyard cricket, also known as bat ball, bat down, street cricket, beach cricket, corridor cricket, garden cricket, gully cricket (in the Indian subcontinent) and box cricket (in instances of shorter grounds), is an informal variant of cricket.
 It is typically played in various non-traditional venues such as gardens, backyards, streets, parks, carparks, beaches, and any area not specifically designed for the sport.

 Backyard cricket has connections to the pastimes of Australian, South African and New Zealand and English children who frequently lived on properties with large backyards, providing the facility to play this informal game of sport often with friends, family and neighbors.
 In South Asia, backyard cricket is very popular.

 Overview

-Backyard cricket—an informal variant of cricket played the Hyderabad city almost by all age groups.
+Backyard cricket—an informal variant of cricket played in Hyderabad by almost all age groups.

 Though loosely based upon the game of cricket, many aspects are improvised: the playing ground, the rules, the teams, and the equipment.
 Quite often there are no teams at all; the players take turns at batting and there is often no emphasis on actually scoring runs.